CoalTrain1618/Milestone_P_2/README.md

 ## Development process

 ### Overview
  To ensure a focused approach to building my application, I initially coded the base build in a separate repository.
 [Original Repository](https://github.com/CoalTrain1618/testBuild).
 This allowed me to concentrate solely on the development environment without the added pressure of an assessment-driven workflow.
-By structuring my process this way, I prioritized learning and experimentation over commit tracking, ensuring I could refine my skills and fully immerse myself in the development experience.
+By structuring my process this way, I prioritised learning and experimentation over commit tracking, ensuring I could refine my skills and fully immerse myself in the development experience.

 ### Rationality
   I wanted to create a pure, build-focused environment—one where I could work independently without external influences or immediate feedback.
 To achieve this, I deliberately kept the project offline, allowing myself to think critically about development, debugging, and feature experimentation.
-Minimizing outside assistance was a key factor in this decision, as it challenged me to push my skills further and gain a deeper understanding of the coding process.
+Minimising outside assistance was a key factor in this decision, as it challenged me to push my skills further and gain a deeper understanding of the coding process.

 ### Reflections
   Developing this project in the way I did was an incredibly rewarding experience.
 I truly believe I wouldn’t have achieved this depth of learning through any other method.
 Throughout the build, I pushed through numerous barriers in my programming skills, and as a result, my confidence has grown significantly compared to when I first started.